top of page

 rainbow scratch art nature camp (2).jpg

-• Nature-Themed Art: creating nature-themed rainbow scratch art, drawing your own nature puzzles, making beaded necklaces, painting suncatchers, animal face painting, illustrating forest stories and journals, coloring animals and nature scenes, visual arts integrated with science facts inspired by the popular Sandra Markle "What if..." series, visual arts with positive environmental science messages, and more!
+• Nature-Themed Art: creating nature-themed rainbow scratch art, drawing your own nature puzzles, making beaded necklaces, painting suncatchers, animal face painting, illustrating forest stories and journals, coloring animals and nature scenes, crafting with upcycled materials, visual arts integrated with science facts, visual arts with positive environmental science messages, and more!

-• Holiday and Seasonal Activities: funny stories celebrating Thanksgiving with sensitivity toward animals, plus Native American Heritage Month activities; nature-themed Christmas, Hannukah, and Kwanzaa activities; playing reindeer games; coloring nature-themed calendars for New Year's Day; skits and the role of animals in holiday folklore and fables; learning amazing facts about seasonal survival for plants and animal adaptations; Easter egg hunts in the forest; exploring nature-themed holiday books; and more!
+• Holiday and Seasonal Activities: exploring nature-themed holiday books and the role of animals in holiday folklore and fables; learning amazing facts about seasonal survival and adaptations for plants and animals; funny stories celebrating Thanksgiving with sensitivity toward animals, plus Native American Heritage Month activities; nature-themed Christmas, Hannukah, and Kwanzaa activities; playing reindeer games; coloring nature-themed calendars for New Year's Day; Easter egg hunts in the forest; Juneteenth activities on Underground Railroad wilderness navigation; and more!

 ~*~